hedysnika/next.js-boilerplate/README.md

 # Next.js Project with next-i18next

-This is a boilerplate Next.js project with `next-i18next` set up for internationalization (i18n) support.
+This is a boilerplate Next.js project

 ## Prerequisites